Aditya6511/test/README.md

 # test
-This is my firt git ripository
+This is my first git ripository
 Author - Aditya Singh